 Nonprofit or community organization

-Second Chance is a new non-profit project operating in West Africa.
+Second Chance is a non-profit project in West Africa.
 We were founded in 2008 at the Liberian refugee camp in Ghana, where we were registered as a grassroots organization by the local government.
 In 2009 we relocated to Liberia, where today we work in partnership with the ministry of Justice and ministry of health for the psychological rehabilitation of post-war and conflict individuals.

 Our Mission Peace building through free mental health services for survivors of war and conflict.